e-conomic/tc-tap-run/README.md

 npm install -g tc-tap-run
 ```

-Then run your script and pipe the output to the test runner, as in this example.
+Then run the tap runner and pass your tests script as in this example.

 ```
-node ./test.js | tc-tap-run
+tc-tap-run "node ./test.js"
 ```

 Then the test runner will run the test script, parse the stdout and print the corresponding TeamCity information.